memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 ## Prerequisites

 This article is part of an article _series_.
 In case you haven't read the [previous article]({% post_url 2024-01-10-practical_zephyr_basics %}), please go ahead and have a look since it explains the required installation steps to follow along.
-If you're already familiar with Zephyr and have a working installation at hand, it should be easy enough for you to follow using your own setup.
+If you're already familiar with Zephyr and have a working installation handy, it should be easy to follow using your own setup.

 > **Note:** A full example application including all the configuration files that we'll see throughout this article is available in the [`01_kconfig` folder of the accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/01_kconfig).

 ## Warm up with `printk`